mattdaisley/jeepin2/README.md

 Add users to groups.
 This is very important.
 If using any other distro, replace ‘xbian’ with your username.

-sudo gpasswd -a xbian pulse
+sudo gpasswd -a pi pulse
-sudo gpasswd -a xbian lp
+sudo gpasswd -a pi lp
 sudo gpasswd -a pulse lp
-sudo gpasswd -a xbian audio
+sudo gpasswd -a pi audio
 sudo gpasswd -a pulse audio